 We often hear from gardeners wondering if our seed products are ‘GM’ (Genetically Modified).
 The short answer is no - they are not, but we understand that some uncertainty remains.
 So, we’d like to offer some clarity by explaining what Genetic Modification actually is, in relation to seeds.

 We stand by the information and resources supplied on our own website.
-But if you're ever in doubt, it makes sense to start your research with independent and refereed sources.
+But if you're ever in doubt, it makes sense to find out what the science-based and refereed sources have to say.
 It's a hot topic, so sadly false and incomplete information is easily circulated, particularly online.

 GM, Hybrid, Heirloom?